rricharz/pi-top-setup/README.md

 # pi-top-setup

-This repository includes information and programs to use Raspbian Stretch on th pi-top laptop (version 1 and 2) and the pi-topCEED.
+This repository includes information and programs to use Raspbian Stretch on the pi-top laptop (version 1 and 2) and the pi-topCEED.

 The pi-top Device Manager, which handles the pi-top hardware (hub) and the pi-top accessories